Extreme Compressive Sampling for Covariance Estimation: Proofs

 \end{lemma}

 The lemma demonstrates that our compression model results in a contraction in the Kullback-Leibler divergence between Gaussian distributions.
 As the KL-divergence between the two Gaussians is $\Theta(\frac{\gamma^2}{\eta^2}n)$, this contraction is by a multiplicative factor of $m^2/d^2$.
-This is known in the literature as a \emph{strong data-processing inequality}~\cite{anantharam2013maximal,duchi2013local,raginsky2014strong} and it allows us to easily adapt existing lower bound constructions to our setting.
+This is known in the literature as a \emph{strong data-processing inequality}~\cite{anantharam2013maximal,duchi2013local,raginsky2014strong}, and it allows us to easily adapt existing lower bound constructions to our setting.
+Notice also that the two covariances matrices used in the lemma are separated in both spectral and $\ell_{\infty}$-norm by $\gamma$.
+The lemma shows how these these norms can be related to the KL-divergence.

+We will also need a packing of the $d$-dimensional Euclidean sphere in the semi-distance $\rho(u,v) = \|uu^T - vv^T\|_2$, which is the spectral norm between the corresponding rank one matrices and is easily verified to satisfy the semi-distance properties.
+Asymptotic results of this form exist in the approximation theory literature, where one classical result is the Chabauty-Shannon-Wyner theorem~\cite{ericson2001codes}.
+For our purposes the following non-asymptotic statement, which is weaker than the results in the literature, will suffice.
+This lemma is proved in the appendix using the probabilistic method. \begin{lemma}[Packing number lower bound] If $d \ge 6$, then there exists a set of unit vectors $\{v_j\}_{j=1}^M$ in $\RR^d$ of size $M = \lceil \exp(-1/8)2^{d/8}\rceil $ such that $\|v_iv_i^T - v_jv_j^T\|_2 \ge 1/2$ for all $i \ne j$. \end{lemma}